-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment - When any part or all of an employee's salary is paid by federal funding source or a privately sponsored source.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment - When any part or all of an employee's salary is paid by federal funding source or a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public or charter school, the employer shall contribute 1.5% of covered payroll to the pension fund beginning in fiscal year 2020.
+This contribution rate, called the Public Education Employer Contribution, will replace the Non (OASDI) surcharge that was in effect in fiscal year 2019.